 It’s the youngest of the lot, but the signature stamp is there, so obviously LDH Tempranillo.

 Velvet milk chocolate, ripe black cherries, brand new leather boots.
 Rich and loaded with cocoa and coffee and raisiny red berries.

 It looks like motor oil.
 Heck it has almost a decade in bottle.
 Plenty of acid to smooth out over time.

 We should be stock piling this - quality and price don’t intersect so well very often. — 2 years ago

 Last vintage from Bressler, grapes going to Anomaly vineyards now.
 Was on the customer list at the start for a few years and still have 01 and 02 (popped an 02 a year ago and it was great) in the cellar.
 Grabbed some 2014s at a great price.
 For Napa, Bressler was always worth seeking...premium valley floor fruit, Mia Klein winemaker, and under $100 release price.

 1 hour decant (little sediment).
 A splended inky dark magenta color.
 On the nose: floral, sandlewood, black cherry and plum, cedar, vanilla marshmallows.
-Taste: Elegant and smooth, soft tannins with blackberry, blueberry, chocolate, with a spicy cedar medium plus finish....ready to go another 15 years. — a month ago
+Taste: Elegant and smooth, soft tannins with blackberry, blueberry, chocolate, with a spicy cedar medium plus finish....ready to go another 15 years. — 3 years ago